 Top 5 Character Strengths: Love | Spirituality | Gratitude | Honesty | Fairness

 Sherlyn Beatty, Community Services Supervisor

-Sherlyn Beatty is currently a Community Services Supervisor for the City of long Beach where she is responsible for overseeing 4 ASES Funded After School Programs, and a Teen Center which provides after school and summer programming exclusively for teens.
-Prior to her current position, Sherlyn has held various youth and volunteer development positions for over 10 years throughout the Long Beach community including Long Beach Unified School District, Long beach City College, and the Girl scout Council of Greater Long Beach.
-She holds a Bachelors Degree in recreation and Leisure Studies and a Certificate of Nonprofit Management from California State University Long Beach.
+Sherlyn Beatty is currently a Community Services Supervisor for the City of Long Beach where she is responsible for overseeing 4 ASES Funded After School Programs, and the Junior Beach Runners, a youth nutrition and fitness program, held at eight expanded learning sites.
+Prior to her current position, Sherlyn has held various youth and volunteer development positions for over 10 years throughout the Long Beach community including Long Beach Unified School District, Long Beach City College, and the Girl Scout Council of Greater Long Beach.
+She holds a Bachelors Degree in Recreation and Leisure Studies and a Certificate of Nonprofit Management from California State University Long Beach.
 Sherlyn is passionate about working with middle school youth and encouraging them to believe in the power of their dreams.
 In her spare time, Sherlyn enjoys running, listening to music, and spending time being creative with her daughter Jaiden.

 Top 5 Strengths: Developer | Futuristic | Individualization | Ideation | Strategic